andresag4/technical_test/README.md

 # Technical Test

-This purpose of this test is to develop my skills as developer.
-I am going to explain step by step what I was doing and how or why I do it that way.

 ## Creating the project

 When I start a project the first thing I do is to add the ruby version to the Gemfile as well as assigning a new gemset.